Aparna-19-web/Aparna-19-web/README.md

 - 🌱 I’m currently learning React Js
 - 👯 Recently i have completed a internship from Seven Mentor Pvt.
 Ltd...
 - 📫 How to reach me: @aparnarane94@gmail.com ...
+- Some technology enjoy with include Html, Css, JavaScript, Bootstrap and React Js.
+- Also i have use Figma and Photoshop software.